vishrutkohli/mailman3/src/mailman/rest/docs/users.rst

 =====

 The REST API can be used to add and remove users, add and remove user addresses, and change their preferred address, password, or name.
+The API can also be used to verify a user's password.

 Users are different than members; the latter represents an email address subscribed to a specific mailing list.
 Users are just people that Mailman knows about.

 There are no users yet.